cosmos72/hyperluminal-mem-js/README.md

 --------
 Hyperluminal-mem-js is designed and optimized for the following objectives:
-- speed: serializing and deserializing data uses Javascript typed arrays
+- speed: serializing and deserializing data uses Javascript typed arrays for maximum speed.
 - safety: it can be used on untrusted and possibly malicious data, as for example serialized packets or files received from the internet.
 - portability: the serialization format is portable.
   This Javascript implementation always uses 32-bit data format with native endianity.
-  The Common Lisp equivalent also supports 64-bit format and defaults to little-endian endianity.
+  The Common Lisp equivalent also supports 64-bit format and both little-endian (the default) and big-endian format.
-  Conversion between little and big endian formats is trivial.
+  Conversion between little- and big-endian formats is trivial.
-- ease of use: adding support for user-defined types is usually straightforward (This is currently unimplemented)
+- ease of use: adding support for user-defined types is usually straightforward (this is currently unimplemented).

 ### News, 21st March 2015

 Initial implementation.
 Supports the following Javascript types:
 * integers up to 30 bits
 * arrays
-* the constants true, false, null and undefined
+* the constants `true`, `false`, `null` and `undefined`

 Support the following types is not yet implemented:
 * integers larger than 30 bits